William Johnstone (VC): Marriage

-His Naval pay records show that he made provision for his wife Eliza.
+His naval pay records show that he made provision for his wife Eliza.
 A newspaper report on the death of William Johnstone VC recorded that he left a wife and three children.

 He married Eliza Littlefield, as John Johnson, on 2 February 1847, at Portsmouth, Hampshire.
 In the 1861 England Census, widow Eliza Johnson was at Alverstoke, Hampshire, with her parents and her three children.

 Eliza married two more times, and died as Eliza Treen, aged 90, on 13 October 1919 at Southsea, Hampshire, England.

 Death

-He died on 20 August 1857 from self-inflicted wounds while serving aboard in the West Indies.
+He died on 20 August 1857 from self-inflicted wounds while serving aboard HMS Brunswick in the West Indies.
 He cut his own throat after attacking another man with a knife and felt the remorse of his actions, taking his own life by the same knife.
 He was then buried at sea in the Saint Vincent Passage, West Indies.

 William Johnstone's medal was sold after his death and became part of a collection which on the death of the new owner, was gifted to and displayed in the Natural History Museum of Los Angeles County.

 A pencil sketch exists in the Imperial War Museum's catalogues pertaining to information on Victoria Cross winners.